Calculate Hourly Rate From Annual

 3. Overtime:

-For instance, if you work 2080 hours at your standard rate and 100 hours of overtime at 1.5 times your standard rate, you'll need to calculate the total earnings and divide by the total hours worked.
+To give you an idea, if you work 2080 hours at your standard rate and 100 hours of overtime at 1.5 times your standard rate, you'll need to calculate the total earnings and divide by the total hours worked.

 4. Bonuses and Commissions: